 About a month later, the chairman of Soma Oil and Gas, Lord Michael Howard led a group of British businessmen on a trip to Eritrea to explore investment opportunities in the country’s hydrocarbon sector.
 Lord Howard is not just an oil company executive, but also UK’s former conservative leader.
 Curiously enough, at the time of the visit, a delegation from the EU was also in the country to discuss “development partnership, regional peace and security.”
 It is therefore obvious that what seemed a simple private-sector initiative was perhaps a larger economic agenda being pushed by the concerted efforts of all three legs of the triad!

 Perhaps reacting to calls for foreign investment by the Eritrean government, Tullow Oil Plc’s vice president for Africa traveled to Eritrea a year later.
 It is known that, in his meetings with relevant government officials, he expressed interest in acquiring some unspecified offshore exploration blocks.
 Just about a month ago, a German delegation composed, not surprisingly, of government and business representatives visited Asmara to discuss bilateral development cooperation with the regime

 The UN Security Council has imposed international sanctions on Eritrea’s government for the last six years.
 On the other hand, the EU recently concluded a cooperation agreement with, and channelled funding support to, the regime.
 Many observers view these international responses as being at odds with each other.
 But in the context of the geopolitics of Western powers, these seemingly conflicting measures are, in fact, complementary aspects of their “carrot and stick” strategy of domination and exploitation.

-European parliament takes strong stand on Eritrean repression
+References European parliament takes strong stand on Eritrean repression

 Italian visit cements European ties with Eritrean dictatorship